EFO Research Brief: Retirement from the Fire Service and the Loss of Identity

 Editor's note: "EFO Research Brief" is a new collaboration between Firehouse.com and the National Fire Academy's Executive Fire Officer Program to highlight the research conducted by students.
 Each month, we will provide a summation brief of the student's final research capstone spanning multiple fire service topics.

 For most firefighters, the job is far more than a career.
-It is an identity built over decades of shared experiences, close bonds, and a strong sense of mission.
-While the fire service has long focused on preparing its members for the physical and operational demands of the job and, more recently, the psychological toll of emergency response, far less attention has been given to what happens after the last shift ends.
+It’s an identity that’s built over years of shared experiences, close bonds and strong sense of mission.
+Although the fire service long has focused on preparing members for the physical and operational demands of the job—and, more recently, the psychological toll of emergency response—far less attention has been given to what happens after the last shift ends.

-Current research in Social Identity Theory helps to explain how some people derive meaning and self-worth from tightly bonded professional groups and how separation can be psychologically disruptive.
-Additionally, the familial disposition of the fire service correlates with research on boundary blurring, resilience, and relational health, showing how shared trauma and vulnerability strengthen identity and impact retirement.
-Lastly, my literature review connected fire service experiences to other research, such as long-term studies on social relationships.
-These cross-sector findings carry important implications for long-term firefighter wellness and leadership practice.
+Research in social identity theory helps to explain how some people derive meaning and self-worth from tightly bonded professional groups and how separation can be psychologically disruptive.
+The familial disposition of the fire service correlates with research on boundary blurring, resilience and relational health, to show how shared trauma and vulnerability strengthen identity and affect retirement.
+My literature review connected fire service experiences to social relationship studies.
+The findings carry important implications for long-term firefighter wellness and leadership practice.

-A central theme that emerged from the research is that firefighting is not simply something members do; it is something they are.
-From the earliest days of recruit training, firefighters are socialized into a tight-knit culture that emphasizes teamwork, trust, shared sacrifice, and mutual reliance.
+A central theme that emerged from the research is that firefighting isn’t simply something that members do; it’s something that they are.
+From the earliest days of recruit training, firefighters are socialized into a tight-knit culture that emphasizes teamwork, trust, shared sacrifice and mutual reliance.
 The firehouse becomes a second home, coworkers become extended family, and the mission of public service becomes a defining life purpose.

-One of the most consistent findings in the study was the experience of identity loss following retirement.
-Participants reported confusion, diminished self-worth, and emotional emptiness.
-Several compared the experience to grief, noting that retirement felt less like a celebration and more like losing a core part of themselves.
+One of the most consistent findings was the experience of identity loss following retirement: confusion, diminished self-worth and emotional emptiness.
+Several compared the experience with grief: Retirement felt less like a celebration and more like losing a core part of themselves.

-Importantly, my study’s findings do not suggest that all retirees experience identity loss.
-However, my research highlights that identity loss is common and that its effects vary by individual circumstances, support systems, and the nature of the retirement transition.
+Importantly, my study’s findings don’t suggest that all retirees experience identity loss.
+However, my research highlights that identity loss is common and that its effects vary by individual circumstances, support systems and the nature of the retirement transition.

 Unexpected retirement

-Within my research, I differentiated planned retirements from those that occurred unexpectedly due to injury or disability.
-Firefighters forced into early or involuntary retirement struggled to accept it due to the abrupt, often unexpected transition.
+I differentiated planned retirements from those that occurred unexpectedly because of injury or disability.
+Participants who were forced into early or involuntary retirement struggled to accept it because of the abrupt, often unexpected transition.
 The sudden loss of their firefighting career, combined with unresolved physical or psychological injuries, left little time for emotional preparation or future planning.

-Participants who were forced to retire unexpectedly reported higher levels of anger, grief, and resentment.
-Some felt their careers were taken from them before they were ready, compounding the sense of loss.
-In contrast, those who had time to anticipate retirement and gradually adjusted their expectations tended to navigate the transition more successfully.
-This distinction underscores the need for flexible and individualized retirement support, particularly for members leaving the fire service under difficult circumstances.
+Participants who were forced to retire unexpectedly reported higher levels of anger, grief and resentment.
+Some believe that their career was taken from them before they were ready, which compounded the sense of loss.
+In contrast, those who had time to anticipate retirement and gradually adjust their expectations tended to navigate the transition more successfully.
+This distinction underscores the need for flexible and individualized retirement support, particularly for members who leave the fire service under difficult circumstances.

 Another key finding of the study is the importance of social connection in mitigating the loss of identity.
-The loss of interaction with crew members and others who shared and understood their experiences was deeply felt by study participants.
+The loss of interaction with crewmembers and others who shared and understood their experiences was felt deeply by study participants.
 Retirees whose social networks were limited primarily to their firehouse often found themselves isolated after retirement.
-Conversely, retirees who fostered and maintained relationships outside the fire service or across the broader fire service community generally reported better adjustment outcomes.
+Conversely, retirees who fostered and maintained relationships outside of the fire service or across the broader fire service community generally reported better adjustment outcomes.

-The study's findings present a clear challenge to fire service leadership: retirement should be treated as a major career transition, not an administrative afterthought.
-Fire service retirement preparation demands the same level of groundwork and intentionality as training recruits and developing leaders.
+The study’s findings present a clear challenge to fire service leadership: Retirement should be treated as a major career transition, not an administrative afterthought.
+Fire service retirement preparation demands the same level of groundwork and intentionality as training recruits and developing leaders do.

 The study revealed several practical recommendations for the fire service, including:

-1. Expand retirement preparation programs to include discussions of identity, purpose, and emotional adjustment, not just finances and benefits.
+• Expand retirement preparation programs to include discussions of identity, purpose and emotional adjustment, not just finances and benefits.

-2. Offer retirees avenues to access culturally competent mental health resources, particularly those experiencing unexpected or disability-related retirement.
+• Offer retirees avenues to access culturally competent mental health resources, particularly those retirees who are experiencing unexpected or disability-related retirement.

-3. Encourage firefighters to plan for new roles, hobbies, or second careers.
+• Encourage firefighters to plan for new roles and/or hobbies or a second career.

-4. Maintain formal connections with retirees, such as organized events, volunteer opportunities, or advisory roles.
+• Maintain formal connections with retirees, such as via organized events, volunteer opportunities or advisory roles.

-These strategies acknowledge that the identity transition associated with retirement is not a personal failure but a predictable and manageable life change.
+These strategies acknowledge that the identity transition that’s associated with retirement isn’t a personal failure but a predictable and manageable life change.

 My study shines a necessary light on a critical yet often-ignored phase of the fire service career lifecycle.
-The research makes it clear that the end of active service does not mark the end of a firefighter’s need for support, belonging, or purpose.
+The research makes it clear that the end of active service doesn’t mark the end of a firefighter’s need for support, belonging or purpose.

-By acknowledging the powerful role of identity in fire service culture and preparing members for its transformation, not its loss, departments can help ensure that retirement becomes a healthy transition rather than a silent struggle.
-For a profession built on assisting those in their time of need, this may be one of the most important calls the fire service has yet to answer.
+By acknowledging the powerfule role of identity in fire service culture and preparing members for its transformation, not its loss, departments can help to ensure that retirement becomes a healthy transition rather than a silent struggle.
+For a profession that’s built on assisting those in their time of need, this might be one of the most important calls the fire service has yet to answer.

 About the Author